HannahMidd/README-Generator/README-SAMPLES/README-ReadMe-Generator.md

 ## Contributing

-Please feel free to leave feedback and constructive criticism.
+Feel free to leave comments and constructive criticism!

 ## Tests